f3-factory/F3com-data/image/main.md

 $img->captcha( string $font, [ int $size = 24 ], [ int $len = 5 ], [ string|bool $key = NULL], [ string $path='' ]);
 ```

 This renders a captcha image.
 Please have a look to this [user guide section about rendering captcha images](plug-ins#captcha-images), to see a little example.
+Length parameter should be min 5 max 23.
 If your font file is not located in an `UI` directory, you can the set its location with the `$path` argument.

 ## Info